openfoodfacts/openfoodfacts-infrastructure/docs/proxmox.md

 * Check "options" of the container and:
   * Start at boot: Yes
   * Protection: Yes (to avoid deleting it by mistake)

-* Eventually Add replication to ovh3 or off1/2 (if we are not using sanoid/syncoid instead)
-  * In the Replication menu of the container, "Add" one
-  * Target: ovh3
-  * Schedule: */5 if you want every 5 minutes (takes less than 10 seconds, thanks to ZFS)

 Also think about [configuring email](./mail.md#postfix-configuration) in the container